Ana Isabel Bento Rovisco

 Assistant Researcher

-Ana Rovisco completed the PhD in Nanotechnologies and Nanosciences in 2019/12/20 by NOVA School of Science and Technology (FCT-NOVA), NOVA University Lisbon (at Department of Materials Science and i3N/CENIMAT) and the Integrated Master in Physics Engineering in 2012 by the same University (at Department of Physics).
+She completed the PhD in Nanotechnologies and Nanosciences in December 2019 by NOVA School of Science and Technology (FCT-NOVA), NOVA University Lisbon (at Department of Materials Science and i3N/CENIMAT) and the Integrated Master in Physics Engineering in December 2012 by the same University (at Department of Physics).

-She is currently assistant researcher at CENIMAT, where she is a researcher since 2013.
-Since 2014 she is also lab assistant of several courses (>5) related with nanofabrication and materials characterization in the same university.
+She is researcher since 2013 at CENIMAT and since 2014 she is also lab assistant of several (>6) courses related with nanofabrication and materials characterization in the same university.

 A. Rovisco, A. dos Santos, T. Cramer, J. Martins, R. Branquinho, H. Águas, B, Fraboni, E. Fortunato, R. Martins, R. Igreja and P. Barquinha, Piezoelectricity Enhancement of Nanogenerators based on PDMS and ZnSnO3 Nanowires through Micro-structuration, ACS Appl.
 Mater.
 Interfaces 2020, 12, 16, 18421–18430, DOI: 10.1021/acsami.9b21636